The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

 \subsection{Monodromy groups}

-We introduce now the main characters of the article: the fundamental groups and the monodromy groups of coefficient objects.
-They will sit in a \textit{fundamental exact sequence}, which is the analogue of the sequence relating the geometric étale fundamental group and the arithmetic étale fundamental group.
-We have presented this exact sequence for general \textit{neutral Tannakian categories with Frobenius} in §\ref{a-fundamental-exact-sequence:ss}.
+We introduce now the main characters of the article: the \textit{fundamental groups} and the \textit{monodromy groups} of coefficient objects.
+We will present in Proposition \ref{fun-exact-seq:p} some fundamental exact sequences for these groups.
+The sequences in Proposition \ref{fun-exact-seq:p} represent the analogue of the well-known exact sequence which relates the geometric and the arithmetic étale fundamental group of a variety.